University of Pittsburgh: Olympic sports

 The "Pitt script" logo is the primary logo of the university's athletics department.
 Since 1939, Pitt has used stylized versions of the signature of the City of Pittsburgh's namesake, William Pitt, 1st Earl of Chatham, as logos in various capacities.

 Pitt has a long history of success in other intercollegiate athletic events.
 In Track and Field, Pitt has produced several Olympic and NCAA champions such as 800 m Olympic gold medalist John Woodruff, two-time 110 m hurdle Olympic gold medalist Roger Kingdom, and seven-time NCAA champion and 2005 World Champion triple jumper Trecia-Kaye Smith.
 The wrestling program has a rich history and is among the leaders in producing individual national champions with 16.
-Pitt's women's volleyball team, one of the winningest program in the nation, won 11 conference championships while a member of the Big East, and appeared in 11 NCAA tournaments since the program began in 1974.
+Pitt's women's volleyball team, one of the winningest program in the nation, won 11 conference championships while a member of the Big East, 7 ACC championships, and has appeared in five NCAA final fours since the program began in 1974.
 Pitt's swimming and diving teams have produced several Olympians and won 19 men's and nine women's Big East Championships while a member of that conference.
 Pitt women's gymnastics is a regular qualifier for the NCAA Northeast Regional Championship.
 Baseball, Pitt's oldest varsity sport, has produced several major league players and has reached the national 25 repeatedly, including in 2013.
 Other varsity sports have also competed at national and conference championships and include cross country, soccer, softball, and tennis.